vswanlund/vswanlund.github.io/tag-mobile-sdks/android/login.md

      }
    });</pre>

 	<b>Note:</b> The login manager also provides a synchronous <code>logout()</code> method which should only be used outside of the main thread to avoid performance bottlenecks.
-For more information please see the Reference documentation in the SDK.
+For more information please see the Reference documentation included in the SDK.

 <br/>